nvx0/cloudy-db/README.md

 <h1 align="center">Welcome to cloudy-db 👋</h1>

-> Very easy and lightweight quick to use db, which is weekly updated! | Package is not working yet!
+> Very easy and lightweight quick to use db, which is weekly updated!

 ### 🏠 [Homepage](https://github.com/falseCloud/cloudy-db)